spotify/confidence-sdk-js/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] linter/style run on changed files
 - [ ] Tests added for new functionality
 - [ ] Regression tests added for bug fixes
+- [ ] Tested in a corresponding example app